alpacahq/typescript-sdk/README.md

 ### Create a Client

 First, you'll need to create an API key on the Alpaca website.
 You can do that [here](https://app.alpaca.markets).
 Once you have an API key, you can use it to create a client.
+Using OAuth?
+Simply pass an access_token in the credentials object.

 ```ts
 import { createClient } from "@alpacahq/typescript-sdk";